ahm3tk0/kaggle_titanic/README.md

-# kaggle_titanic
-Titanic Competition in Kaggle
+# Titanic Competition in Kaggle